What can we know about that which we cannot even imagine?

+To make things more interesting though, let's consider what the consequences would be if we are indeed a simulation.
+There are many rich mathematical issues this would raise.
+Consider all possible sequences of \{species running a computer that simulates a species running a computer that simulates ...\}.
+Formally, each such sequence is a path in a directed \textbf{simulation} graph.
+What is the form of the full set of such simulation graphs?
+Is it a partially ordered set, perhaps a lattice, or just a linear order, or other some other kind of directed graph, possibly involving cycles?
+Are there restrictions on the fan-in and / or fan-out of the nodes in that ``simulation graph''?

+However, perhaps the most important of these questions for this essay is the following: \begin{enumerate} \item [6.]
+Are there unavoidable restrictions on the computational power of a species being simulated in a computer, in comparison to the computational power of the species running the simulation?
+In particular, might it necessarily be the case --- due to the very meaning ``simulation'' --- that there are questions that can be answered by the simulating species, but that are impossible to answer for the species being simulated? \end{enumerate}

+Strangely, even though the simulation hypothesis has always been discussed in terms of a \textit{computer} simulating the dynamics of our universe, nobody has investigated it before using the tools of computer science theory, or of its cousins like logic theory.\footnote{Though an attempt was made in~\cite{campbell2017testing} to investigate the simulation hypothesis using concepts from uncertainty quantification, which in certain respects is related to computer science theory.} However, there are many ways to investigate question (6) that are grounded in computer science theory.
+One approach resulting in theorems having some strange implications for philosophy is based on Kleene's second recursion theorem~\cite{wolpert_2024_self-sim}.
+But there are many other approaches as well.

-To give an example of such theorems, pick any formal system powerful enough to be subject to Godel's incompleteness theorems.
-These theorems establish that certain propositions statable in that formal system cannot be proven in that formal system.
-Broadly speaking though, all one needs to do to nullify such a conclusion is to introduce an extra axiom into the formal system that states whether the associated proposition is true or not.
-Bang --- the apparently paradoxical statement giving the impossibility theorem has been resolved.
+One of those other approaches begins by picking any formal system that is powerful enough to be subject to G{\"o}del's two incompleteness theorems.
+The first of those two theorems establish that certain mathematical statements statable in that formal system cannot be proven in that formal system (i.e., certain ``well-formed formulas'', to use the proper terminology, cannot be proven in that formal system).
+Such a statement in the formal system is ``true'', loosely speaking --- but cannot be proven using that formal system.

+Now loosely speaking, all one needs to do to nullify this conclusion of the first theorem is to introduce an extra axiom into the formal system that states whether the mathematical statement that is causing trouble is true or not.
+Bang --- the apparently paradoxical statement giving the incompleteness theorem has been resolved.